homesmac/COVID_19_Mortality_Study/README.md

 This is an exploratory data analysis project into the mortality rate of COVID-19, in the United States, using the latest data available from the CDC.

 # Key Findings
-While I am far from a qualified virologist to postulate on anything remoted virology-related, I found it interesting that the mortality rate is far from static over time.
-While a generally distrubited vaccine has yet to be available, the observed mortality rate has generally decreased across all age groups on a month over month basis.
-No hypothesis testing for causality has occured in this EDA.
+While I am far from a qualified virologist to postulate on anything remotley virology related, I found it interesting that the mortality rate is far from static over time.
+While a generally distributed vaccine has yet to be available, the observed mortality rate has generally decreased across all age groups on a month over month basis.
+No hypothesis testing for causality has occurred in this EDA.

 # Mortality for all sex, race and ethnicity, grouped by age:
 ![alt text](https://github.com/homesmac/COVID_19_Mortality_Study/blob/main/mortality_study_images/all_ages_df.png)